-If you don’t want to invest anything and like the outdoor calisthenics workouts you can do cardio outside and get some fresh air fresh at the same time for absolutely free.
+If you don’t want to invest anything and like the outdoor calisthenics workouts you can do cardio outside by jogging, running or riding a bike.
+At the same time you are going to get some fresh air fresh and sunlight as well.

-As you can see you can easily adapt every type in order to help you get lean with some simple tricks.
+As you can see you can easily adapt every type of training in order to help you get lean.

-At the end of the day, I don’t really see a clear winner for this factor because both can be tweaked and achieve the same results.
+At the end of the day, I don’t really see a clear winner for this factor because both can be tweaked and help you achieve the same results.

-You can lose weight inside the gym with the help of the cardio machines, you can lose weight at home and you can lose weight outside.
+You can lose weight inside the gym with the help of the cardio machines and you can lose weight at home or outside.

-My suggestion is to be to go for what you feel most comfortable doing – if you like the outdoors more go for it, etc.
+My suggestion is to go for what you feel most comfortable doing – if you like the outdoors more go for it, etc.

 Calisthenics Vs Gym: Which one is better?